 By now Greenwich Village was experiencing a tremendous building boom and Mildeberger got into the act.
-He constructed several investment properties, one of which, No. 260 West 11th Street, was completed in 1830.
+He constructed several investment properties, one of which, No. 58 Hammond Street (which became 260 West 11th Street in 1864), was completed in 1830.
 Two and a half stories tall, it complemented the home built next door at No. 262 two years earlier—the handsome Federal style entrances being almost duplicates.
 Mildeberger did not scrimp.
 In addition to the exquisite doorway, he added high-end Gothic-inspired iron railings with openwork newels.
 The newels were topped with pineapples (the symbol of hospitality).
 Handsome molded brownstone lintels adorned the openings.
 The two stories of Flemish bond red brick sat upon a brownstone basement level.

 |The handsome Gothic ironwork was a step above the norm.
 Note the extras like the twisted supports atop the newels and the scrolled holders of the cast iron pineapples.|